 The Healthy Plate Model makes nutritious eating easy.

-It divides one’s plate into three sections: 1/2 Non-starchy Vegetables, 1/4 Carbohydrates, and 1/4 Protein:
+It divides one’s plate into three sections: 1/2 Non-starchy Vegetables, 1/4 Carbohydrates, and 1/4 Protein.
+Healthful fats are found within the first three groups.

 Non-starchy vegetable examples include leafy green vegetables like lettuce and kale, broccoli, asparagus, tomatoes, carrots, cucumbers, zucchini, peppers, beets, cabbage and jicama.